 Should I Work with a Workers’ Comp Lawyer?

 An experienced workers’ comp lawyer can help you reach the most satisfactory resolution of your workers’ compensation claim.
 The Workers’ Compensation system can be complicated, but working alongside an experienced workers’ compensation lawyer increases the chances of obtaining the best results by pursuing every potential benefit and full compensation for your injury under Oklahoma Workers’ Compensation laws.

 What Should I Do If I Am Injured on the Job?

 If you suffer an accident or illness on the job, report it immediately to your employer or a supervisor.
 Workers’ compensation cases are time-sensitive, so acting quickly is necessary.
 The incident must be reported within 30 days of the event to be eligible for workers’ compensation.
 Once the incident is reported within the timeframe offered, you have up to 12 months to file a claim for benefits.
 Medical care should be sought for your injury or illness.
 It’s also helpful for your workers’ comp claim if you keep medical and insurance records to help determine the level of benefits to which you are entitled.
 When you are injured at work, legal representation is available and strongly recommended, so you can rest assured that a professional is looking out for your best interests.

 Contact an Experienced Workers’ Compensation Lawyer Today

 At Armstrong Law Firm, P.L.C., we take all cases on a contingency fee – in the rare event we do not obtain compensation for you through settlement or trial, you pay no attorneys fees and only minimal court costs.
-Call for a free consultation and evaluation of your workers’ compensation claim and talk to an experienced workers compensation lawyer today.
-Call us at (918) 262-5466 or toll-free at (800) 722-8880 or complete the simple form.
+Call for a free consultation and evaluation of your workers’ compensation claim and talk to an experienced workers’ comp lawyer today.
+Call us at (918) 582-2500 or send us a message on our contact page.